isomerpages/moe-bendemeerpri/_curriculum/CCE/National Education.md

 ![4.jpg](/images/4%20(5).jpg)

-NE Champs enriching themselves at another leadership session where they had to brainstorm for the upcoming NE events in school.
+<p align="center">NE Champs enriching themselves at another leadership session where they had to brainstorm for the upcoming NE events in school. </p>